jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 Guide to Building JASP
 ======================

+First off, are you sure you want to build JASP?
+An easier way to develop modules is to just [download a nightly](http://static.jasp-stats.org/Nightlies/) and load your module as a development module.
+This process is described at [workflow in developing a JASP module](./jasp-module-workflow.md).

+If you **really** want to build JASP, read on.

 The easiest way to build JASP is to use Qt Creator.
 After cloning the [jasp-desktop project](https://github.com/jasp-stats/jasp-desktop), open the JASP.pro file in the jasp-desktop directory, in Qt Creator.
 This project contains two runnable sub-projects, *Desktop* and *Engine*.
 In order to run JASP, *Desktop* is the correct project to run.

 For those unfamiliar with using Qt Creator for development, there is some excellent documentation available [here](http://doc.qt.io/qtcreator/index.html).